TicketSwap/sip-security-assessment/README.md

 # 🔒 TicketSwap Security Assessment

 We tried to create a simple login form with a profile page.
 But we only had 20 minutes to build it and this is the final result.
 We used PHP because that's what we mostly use for other projects – but for simplicity we didn't use a framework.
 Your task is to help us make the application more secure.
-Are you up for the challange? :-)
+Are you up for the challenge? :-)

 ### Installation